othmanKisha/In-Door-Face-Mask-Inspector/README.md

 Another service provided from the system is alerting security members via email.
 ### 2. Project Architecture
-The project consists of 3 containers as follow:
+The project consists of 3 containers

 ```bash
 idfmi: Contains the Flask application and gunicorn application server